Apompetti-Cori/BisulfiteAmplicon_Nextflow/README.md

 ## Step 2: Choose genome that the samples will be aligned to
 - This step requires you to have already downloaded your reference geneome and prepared it using `bismark_genome_preparation`
 - Once prepared, you can provide the folder of the genome to the `--db` flag.
 Make sure to pass in the absolute path of the genome folder.

+## Additional flags
+`--rrbs`: passes flags to certain tools when the data is Reduced Represetation Bisulfite Sequencing (RRBS).